WHAT DOES A DARK SKY COOPERATIVE DO?

 - Celebrate the view of the cosmos

-- Minimize the impact of outdoor lighting
+- Minimize the impacts of outdoor lighting

-- Promote astronomy-based recreation and tourism
+- Promote astronomy-based recreation and tourism.

 The Cooperative is led by a Coordinator and Assistant Coordinator who work to achieve the mission and objectives of the Cooperative with the support of valuable partners.
 Current funding is provided by those partners in cooperation with the University of Utah.